mike1234-pixel/city-walks-client/README.md

 State is managed locally by components in cases where state is only required locally, such as in **./src/components/pages/Admin/Admin.jsx**. **React Hooks** are used for this purpose.

-The `userFirstName`, `userId` credentials and `loggedIn` state are stored in **local storage**.
-When the user logs out local storage is cleared and the user state reset.

 ## Typescript

 Typescript is used across the application and most types can be found in the `types` directory.